jhlagado/ASMOV/README.md

 ## Strings

-MINTY allows null-terminated strings to be defined by surrounding the string with `'` characters.
+ASMOV allows null-terminated strings to be defined by surrounding the string with `'` characters.

 ```
 'hello there!'
 S =